 Calculating the funds you need

-You must prove to UKVI that, for at least 28 consecutive days before you apply, you have had enough money available to you to cover:
+All other Student visa applicants must prove to UKVI that, for at least 28 consecutive days before they apply, they have had enough money available to cover:

-- Your tuition fees for the first year of your course.
+- Tuition fees for the first year of the course.